-“Crivens! whaur huv they skinnymalinkies come frae an what have they done tae oor weel tended permaculture?”
+“Crivens! whaur huv they skinnymalinkies come frae an what have they done tae oor weel tended permaculture?

 skinnymalink: thin person, bones and skin only.

 “My goodness!
-Where have all these dreadfully wasted starving people come from and what have they done to our well tended sustainable and self-sufficient semi-natural agricultural ecosystem?”
+Where have all these dreadfully wasted starving people come from and what have they done to our well tended sustainable and self-sufficient semi-natural agricultural ecosystem?

-wilderness.
+wilderness (the word for illustration Friday.).
 What constitutes wilderness is a point of view.
 Often grassland, jungle, wetlands and forest are not wild at all but are managed carefully by the locals and yield a great harvest despite appearances to the untutored eye.
 Ask Rae Mears.

 Also: A concise overview of Permaculture here from the UK Permaculture Association.
 “Designing for resilience – the foundations of permaculture.”

 It’s a bit of a stretch to apply the idea of permaculture to densely packed interactive societal density of an urban sprawl but I thought the underpinning was a fit after watching a programme on UK’s Channel 4 about the slums of Mumbai.
 Making the best of the environment you’re trapped in.

 Not Unfettered Capitalism.